For Current Students

 Required research.

 You need to successfully defend your dissertation prospectus by the end of Fall quarters of your fourth year to stay in good standing in the department.
 A successful Fall prospectus defense requires that you have a defendable draft circulated to your committee a few weeks before the end of the quarter; this is more complicated than it sounds given the Thanksgiving holiday.
 Please consult with your dissertation committee and especially your chair about the best timeline for you in your circumstances.
+As soon as you have a date scheduled, please inform the Graduate SAO.

 Advisors vary in their desiderata for dissertation prospectuses, but they are generally 30-40 pages (single-spaced), and contain something like the following: